lgick/eslint-plugin-no-consecutive-caps/README.md

 ### `no-consecutive-caps/no-consecutive-caps`

 Disallows using two or more consecutive uppercase letters in identifiers that you declare in your code.
-The autofix for variables, functions, and classes will rename all instances within the file.
+The autofix will rename all instances of an identifier (variables, functions, classes, and user-defined properties) within the file.

 **❌ Examples of incorrect code (will trigger an error):**